 DEMATERIALISATION

 Clients may apply to a Participant for the dematerialisation of securities.
-The dematerialisation of securities shall take place in accordance with the Act, the Companies Act, where applicable, and in the manner stipulated by the rules.
+The dematerialisation of securities shall take place in accordance with the Act, the Companies Act, where applicable, and in the manner stipulated by the rules and depository directive.

 Before accepting such dematerialisation, the Participant must receive from the Client a certificate or document of title and subsequently issue the Client with a receipt recording the name of the securities and the number or nominal value of the securities so received.

-A Participant must check the certificate or document of title which it has in its possession and determine from the face of it whether the Client is the legal owner of such securities.
-If the Client is not, on the face of the certificate or document of title, the legal owner of such securities, the Participant may reject the instruction for dematerialisation.
+A Participant must check the certificate or document of title which it has in its possession and determine from the face of it whether the Client is the beneficial holder of such securities.
+If the Client is not, on the face of the certificate or document of title, the beneficial holder of such securities, the Participant may reject the instruction for dematerialisation.

 Following an acceptance of a Client request for dematerialisation, the Participant must lodge a request to the Issuer for dematerialisation.